Žampach viaduct

 Žampach viaduct is a railway arch bridge in the territory of Jílové u Prahy in the Czech Republic near the village of Žampach.
 It is the highest stone bridge in the country.
 It is 41.73 m high, 109.3 m long, and formed by seven arches, each 12 m wide.
 It was constructed from 1898 to 1900 mainly by Italian workers.
+It was featured on a coin minted by the Czech National Bank in 2013.

 It is located on track 210 (Vrané nad Vltavou – Čerčany) between the Luka pod Medníkem and Jílové u Prahy stations.